Ratnatra/human-detection/README.md

 - yolo-coco : The YOLOv3 object detector pre-trained (on the COCO dataset) model files.
-These were trained by the <a href="https://pjreddie.com/darknet/yolo/" target="_blank"> <b>Darknet team.</b>

 ## YOLO object detection in images